brevzin/cpp_proposals/1185-7_spaceship/spaceship-is-compare.md

 The provided implementation of `<=>` for `optional` relies on the existence of `<=>` for `T`.
 As a result, while it works great for `optional<int>`, it would not be a viable candidate for `optional<Ordered>`.
 Likewise, in order to default the implementation of `<=>` for `Y`, we need each to perform <code>x<sub>i</sub> <span class="token operator"><=></span> y<sub>i</sub></code> for each member (see [\[class.spaceship\]][class.spaceship]), but as above, `Ordered` does not implement `<=>`, so this is ill-formed.

 What we have to do instead is to use a library function which was also introduced in P0515 but adopted by way of [P0768R1](https://wg21.link/p0768r1): [`std::compare_3way()`][alg.3way].
-What this function does is add more fallback implementations, in a way best illustrated by this skeleton:
+What this function does is add more fall-back implementations, in a way best illustrated by this skeleton:

     :::cpp
     template<class T, class U>